arangodb/spring-boot-starter/demo/README.md

 ## Build a project with Maven

-First we have to setup a project and add every needed dependency.
-For this demo we use `Maven` and `Spring Boot`.
+First, we have to set up a project and add every needed dependency.
+We use `Maven` and `Spring Boot` for this demo.

-We have to create a maven `pom.xml`:
+We have to create a Maven `pom.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>